 Course Learning Outcomes

-Discriminate and rate the different levels of effective and ineffective responses accurately, and discern unhelpful/inappropriate counselling behaviours;
+Discriminate and rate the different levels of effective and ineffective responses accurately, and discern unhelpful or inappropriate counselling behaviours

-Demonstrate the ability to critique and rate one’s own counselling responses and set goals for improvement.
+Critique and evaluate one’s own counselling responses and set goals for improvement.

 University Graduate Attributes